 - IRC networks use simple, low bandwidth communication methods, making them widely used to host botnets.

-- They tend to be relatively simple in construction, and have been used with moderate success for coordinating DDoS attacks and spam campaigns while being able to continually switch channels to avoid being taken down.
+- They are relatively simple in construction and have used moderate success for coordinating DDoS attacks and spam campaigns while being able to switch channels to avoid being taken down continually.

 Topologies used in centralized architecture are star, multi-server, and hierarchical.

 Despite using centralized servers have their own advantage.
 One problem with using centralized servers, which uses IRC is that each botnet client must know the IRC server, port, and its channel to be of any use to the botnet.
 Since Anti-malware organizations can detect and shut down these servers and channels, effectively halting the botnet attack.
 Bringing down a centralized server can leave the zombies dead.
 In term, botnet army is of no use to the attackers.

 So how do C&C recruit a botnet, or create an army of botnets?
 There are multiple ways of turning a computer into a botnet.

 - Email: Attackers will send you emails with malicious code attached in a file, or a link to the website where a malicious code is hosted. opening these attachments or clicking on the links will lure the attackers to drop the malware within the machine which will turn it into a zombie.

 - Exploiting Vulnerabilities: Multiple vulnerabilities when exploited will offer a backdoor to the machine’s, which will be used by attackers to drop the malware into the machine.
 Vulnerabilities that includes browser plugins, Add-ons, and any other software that are installed in the machine.